Skip To Content

 Don’t Get Tangled Up in Terminology

 If you participated in Manufacturing Day this month, you may have gotten a chance to dig into some of the processes and services from manufacturers across the country.
-We’re happy to break down some of our cutting capabilities right here, right now.
+We’re happy to break down some of our cutting capabilities right here, right now, highlighting the distinction of converting versus cutting throughout our solutions.

 Cutting, Converting or Fabricating?

 As we said above, we do it all.
-Some of the specific methods we use to cut and convert materials at CGR include:
+Some of the specific methods we use to cut and convert materials at CGR include methods that can be classified as cutting vs. converting depending on the application.

 Die Cutting: Both rotary die cutting and flatbed die cutting are optimal for high volumes and precise tolerances.

 Knife Cutting: This is one of the fastest methods for producing a part.
-It’s great for prototypes.
+It’s great for prototypes, and sometimes knife cutting is grouped with converting depending on requirements.

-Waterjet Cutting: The accuracy and precision of a water jet cutter is ideal for soft materials.
+Waterjet Cutting: The accuracy and precision of a water jet cutter is ideal for soft materials, and it’s another example where cutting and converting methods overlap.

 Check out all of our available services, or call the team to discuss your particular project today.
-We look forward to cutting, or converting, or fabricating with you!
+We look forward to partnering with you on converting projects, as well as cutting solutions!

 Chuck Keeley was appointed the President of CGR Products in 1995.
 He has also served on the Gasket Fabricator Association board since 2011, of which CGR has been a member for over 20 years.
 Chuck graduated from North Carolina State University and resides in Greensboro, North Carolina.